mendhak/mendhak.github.io/posts/2023-04-23-css-dark-mode-toggle-sucks.md

 I am still not convinced that offering an option to toggle dark mode is worth the complexity that it entails: possibly some custom CSS, a JavaScript kludge either way, and some additional CSS and further JavaScript band-aid patches to deal with edge cases.

-Looking at this from a high level, I feel that the work and modifications involved in providing a user toggle takes me a step too far from focusing on content-first nature of a web page.
+Looking at this from a high level, I feel that the work and modifications involved in providing a user toggle takes me a step too far from focusing on the content-first nature of a web page.
 I'd prefer a more 'native' way of achieving the same thing; I did try searching for whether there were any standards, discussions or proposals in place, but couldn't find any.

 For my own purposes I am using [this extension](https://addons.mozilla.org/en-US/firefox/addon/toggle-dark-mode/), it toggles the browser's own light and dark mode preference.